merge-simpson/webmvc-cors-config-core/README.md

 # Apply with Custom File

-You can apply with the custom files.
+You can apply it with the custom files.
 If their directories and file names are `resources/app/cors/cors.yml` or `resources/app/cors/cors-{profile}.yml`, you can import them to `application.yml` or `application.properties`.